mkbhatt/wikipedia-on-this-day-bot/Readme.md

 ## What This Sample BOT Covers For You

+* Crawling Of Page
-* Crawling & Scraping Of Data
+* Scraping Of Page Data
 * OOP Programming
-* MVC Code
+* Regular Expression
-* Model Code
+* JSON

 ### Prerequisites